I’m currently in a different faculty, but I would like to transfer into the Faculty of Science. How can I transfer over?

 - Read the program and course requirements and planner.

 - Review the program minor requirements found in the SFU Calendar and/or contact the departmental advisor for admission and course requirements for each department that you are interested in.

 - Once you have met the requirements for transfer into both minors and the advisors have added the minors to your transcript, send an email to Carlye Vroom at email@example.com and the General Science Double Minor program will be added to your student plan and transcript.

 What minors do I have to choose from for the General Science Double Minor program?

 At minimum, one of your minors needs to be in the Faculty of Science.
 The options are: Biological Sciences, Environmental Toxicology, Biomedical Physiology, Kinesiology, Chemistry, Environmental Chemistry, Nuclear Science, Molecular Biology & Biochemistry, Earth Sciences, Mathematics, Physics, and Statistics.

 You are free to choose a second minor from any faculty.
 However, note that one of the requirements for the General Science Double Minor program is that students have at least 80 units in Faculty of Science coursework, which must include at least 28 upper division units.
 Students who choose a second minor outside of the Faculty of Science may have some difficulty meeting this requirement.
-If you are having difficulty finding additional upper division Faculty of Science courses to meet this requirement, please contact Carlye Vroom (firstname.lastname@example.org).
+A list of upper division Science courses with minimal prerequisites can be found here.
+Upon consulting this list, if you are still having difficulty finding additional upper division Faculty of Science courses to meet this requirement, please contact Carlye Vroom (firstname.lastname@example.org).

 Can I do more than two minors?